walmartlabs/concord-website/docs/getting-started/policies.md

 Policies can be created using the [Policy API](../api/policy.html).
 Currently, only the users with the administrator role can create or link policies.

-Policies can inherent other policies - in this case the parent policies will be applied first, going from the \"oldest\" ancestors to the latest link.
+Policies can inherent other policies - in this case the parent policies are applied first, going from the \"oldest\" ancestors to the latest link.

 ## Document Format